Cauliflower Parmesan

 Sheet pan dinner: White Fish with Potatoes and Fennel | Me & The Moose.
 This one pan wonder dinner is ready in 40 minutes and features fish and veggies dressed up with all the sweet, salty, creamy, briny, and crunchy toppings you could want. #me…

-When I feel anxious, as I have this week, I gravitate towards unhealthy food, which always makes me feel worse.
-So instead, I made this sheet pan dinner and it has done the trick!
+When I feel anxious, as I have this week, I gravitate towards the “easier” food —the quick ones that pack a salty or sweet punch— which always make me feel worse.
+So instead, I made this sheet pan dinner and it has done the trick.
 Every flavor is represented here: Creamy, tangy feta; briny, salty olives; sweet, piquant roasted red peppers; and crunchy, sour pickled onions.
-Throw on some aromatic fresh oregano and garlic butter and this simple fish, potatoes and fennel dinner is all dressed up in a more interesting package.
+Throw on some aromatic fresh oregano and garlic butter and this simple fish, potato, and fennel dinner is all dressed up in a more interesting package.

 The various components cook at different rates, which is the only slightly tricky part of this meal.
 But good news: You can prep the next step while the earlier one is cooking.